I7-Examples/Zork/docs/source.txt

 center "Magic Alarm Company";
 center "(Hello, footpad!)".
 A white crystal sphere is in Dingy Closet.
+Instead of searching the blue crystal sphere:  try examining the noun instead.
 The later appearance of the white crystal sphere is "There is a beautiful white crystal sphere here."
+The description of the white crystal sphere is "[white sphere text]".
+To say white sphere text:
+if the blue crystal sphere is in something which is closed and opaque begin;
+  say "You see only darkness.";
+else;
+  say "As you peer into the sphere, a strange vision takes shape of a distant room, which can be described clearly....[paragraph break]";
+  say "[description of the location of the blue crystal sphere][paragraph break]";
+  say "The vision fades, revealing only an ordinary crystal sphere.";
+end if.
+Instead of searching the blue crystal sphere:  try examining the noun instead.
 Understand "PALANTHIR" and "STONE" and "SEEING" and "GLASS" and "BALL" as the white crystal sphere.
 The size of the white crystal sphere is 10.
 After taking the white crystal sphere for the first time: award 6 points; continue the action.